|COGENT Version 2.2 Help|

-A knowledge base is very much like a buffer, except that it doesn't have the decay properties associated with buffers, and it may (if its properties are appropriately set) be accessed from any box within the scope defined by the compound containing the knowledge base, even if the box attempting to access it does not have appropriate arrows.
+A knowledge base is very much like a buffer, except that it doesn't have the decay and capacity limitation properties associated with buffers, and it may (if its properties are appropriately set) be accessed from any box within the scope defined by the compound containing the knowledge base, even if the box attempting to access it does not explicitly have an appropriate arrows.
 It is anticipated that future versions of COGENT may include knowledge engineering tools for maintaining knowledge bases.

 The precise behaviour of a knowledge base is determined by the values of a number of properties.
-All knolwedge bases have the following properties:
+All knowledge bases have the following properties:

-Initialise (possible values: Each Trial/Each Block/Each Subject/Each Session;
+Initialise (possible values: Each Trial/Each Block/Each Subject/Each Experiment/Each Session;

 default: Each Trial)